 The most basic network configuration for a working MPI Computing setup which spans across multiple computers is shown in figure 3.
 An Ethernet (TCP/IP) network connects the computational resources to which the Compute Node role is assigned.
-MPI Computing is very sensitive to a correctly configured TCP/IP network.
-The network setup needs to fulfill the following minimum requirements:

 Figure 3: Basic Network Topology for MPI Computing.